-Gland Groove Considerations
+5. Gland Groove Considerations

 All elastomer materials are subject to compression set, or a loss in return force, over time.
-Over-compression (squeeze) can cause the polymer chains within the seal to fracture undesirably, reducing the long term sealing effectiveness.
+Over-compression (squeeze) can cause the polymer chains within the seal to fracture, reducing the long term sealing effectiveness.

-Flange surfaces usually can not be held perfectly flat after the bolts are tightened during assembly.
+Flange surfaces usually cannot be held perfectly flat after the bolts are tightened during assembly.
 As a result, the seal may become over-compressed in the areas of the bolts.
 Proper groove design can prevent this from happening.
 Use of a groove allows for metal-to-metal or plastic-to-plastic contact of the mating parts of the assembly, preventing over-compression of the seal element.
 A single groove is usually all that is needed.

-Flange Surfaces
+a.
+Flange Surfaces:

-The most frequently used profiles are "O" or "D"-shaped profiles, with either solid or hollow cross-sections.
-Flange fasteners should be located in positions that create uniform pressure distribution at the corners, and minimal clearance gaps around the component periphery.
+The most frequently used profiles are O or D profiles, with either solid or hollow cross sections.
+Flange fasteners should be located in positions that create uniform pressure distribution at the corners and minimal clearance gaps around the component periphery.
 For these profiles, a high bolt torque is usually not needed to seal perfectly.

-Corner Radius
+b.
+Corner Radius:

-In order for a spliced, solid round cross-section seal (o-ring) to seat properly in an application, the inner radius of the groove at the corners must be equal to or greater than the cross-sectional width of the seal.
+In order for a spliced, solid round cross section seal (O-ring) to seat properly in an application, the inner radius of the groove at the corners must be equal to or greater than the cross-sectional width of the seal.
 Other profiles, especially hollow ones, require a larger inside radius to prevent kinking or pinching.
-Typically a design allowance of 21/2 to 3 times the cross-section is used for the inside corner radius.
+Typically a design allowance of 2.5 to 3 times the cross section is used for the inside corner radius.

-Gland Surface Finish
+c.
+Gland Surface Finish:

 The surface finish of the gland is a very important part of the sealing solution.
 The surface should be free of nicks, burrs, scratches or dents.
-As illustrated in the diagram below, a surface finish not to exceed 64 microinches on the gland sides and a 32 microfinish on the sealing compression surfaces is typically recommended.
+As illustrated in figure 4, a surface finish not to exceed 64 microinches on the gland sides and a 32 microinches on the sealing compression surfaces is typically recommended.